 Yes, we allow students to take up to 6 credits as a non-degree or non-matriculating student, in our online program only.
 Please contact Louise Schatz at email@example.com for additional information on how to register.

-Our on-campus counseling program admits students once a year in the fall semester, with an application deadline of January 15th for upcoming Fall semester.
+Our on-campus counseling program admits students once a year in the fall semester, with an application deadline of January 15th for the upcoming Fall semester.

 Admissions to the online counseling program happen three times a year–every fall, spring, and summer semester.
-Please check the Graduate School website for the most up-to-date application deadlines.

 Details of the admissions process for both delivery methods of the Counseling Program may be found in the admissions section of our website.
 You may apply to our programs here, through the Wake Forest University Graduate School.

-Students can only begin the full time Reynolda Campus counseling program in the fall.
+No, students can only begin the full time Reynolda Campus counseling program in the fall.
 Classes are arranged in a logical developmental order and offered certain semesters only.
 Students in the online counseling programs can begin in the fall, spring, or summer term.

-The full time counseling program sequence is two years, beginning in the fall semester and ending after the spring semester of the second year.
+The full-time counseling program sequence is two years, beginning in the fall semester and ending after the spring semester of the second year.
 The part-time online counseling program sequence is three years beginning in the fall, spring, or summer semester.